Best plug-in hybrid cars 2024

 Plug-in hybrids offer enough range to be free of tailpipe emissions on the daily commute, with a petrol or diesel engine for longer journeys.
 Here are 10 of the best.

-If you are looking to cut your emissions and fuel costs but aren’t quite ready to make the switch to a fully-electric car, a plug-in hybrid vehicle (PHEV) could be a great choice - but this depends on the type of driving that you do.
+If you are looking to cut your emissions and fuel costs, but don’t have the ability to make the switch to a fully electric car just yet, a plug-in hybrid vehicle (PHEV) could well be the perfect compromise.

-Much like a standard hybrid car, a PHEV combines both a petrol or diesel engine and at least one battery-operated electric motor to ideally maximise a car’s efficiency.
-The difference with a plug-in model is that rather than the combustion engine charging the brakes on the move, you have to plug the vehicle into an electric car charger when the batteries need a top up.
+Much like a standard hybrid, a plug-in hybrid combines a petrol (or more rarely diesel) engine and at least one battery-operated electric motor to maximise efficiency.
+The difference with a plug-in model is that rather than the combustion engine charging the brakes on the move, you plug the vehicle into an electric car charger when the batteries need a top up.

-The upside of these independently charged batteries is that your car will be able to travel a longer distance than a traditional hybrid can on pure electric power – usually a distance of around 30 miles.
-This is particularly useful when driving in stop-start traffic, on short-distance trips and in cities with emissions regulation such as London’s Ultra Low Emission Zone (ULEZ) - not to mention the fuel and resulting money being saved, too.
+The upside of these independently charged batteries is that your car will be able to travel a longer distance than a traditional hybrid can on pure electric power – usually around 30-40 miles.
+This is particularly useful for short-distance trips and in cities with emissions regulations such as London’s Ultra-Low Emission Zone (ULEZ).

-However, all of this electric equipment adds a significant amount of weight to a car, causing greater strain on the petrol or diesel engine.
-This means that when you are running on normal engine power, the added weight can actually have a detrimental effect on your fuel consumption.
-On longer journeys that deplete the battery range, this can mean that a PHEV is less efficient than a traditional petrol or diesel.
+Be aware though, that all of this electric equipment adds weight to a car.
+This means that when you are running on fossil fuel only, the added weight can actually have a detrimental effect on your fuel consumption.
+Here are the best plug-in hybrid cars you can buy new or used.

 Best plug-in hybrids

 - Volvo XC60 Recharge